 Conservation Area Status

 Is the site located within a Conservation Area?
 No

 Notes: (i) All trees larger than 7.5cm diameter at 1.5m above ground level are subject to regulations within a Conservation Area.
 Exemptions apply for trees which are dead and dangerous but clarification before any tree works is advised.
 A notification is required in many circumstances.

 Tree Preservation Order Status

 Are inspected trees subject to a TPO?
-No
+Yes

-Type of TPO <input checked="" type="checkbox"/> Area <input type="checkbox"/> Individual <input type="checkbox"/> Group <input type="checkbox"/> Woodland
+Type of TPO Area <input checked="" type="checkbox"/> Individual <input type="checkbox"/> Group <input type="checkbox"/> Woodland

-TPO Reference TPO 7
+TPO Reference TPO 166

-Date TPO Made 02/03/1967
+Date TPO Made 23.6.1975

 Notes: (i) The type and details of any TPO determine which trees are 'protected'.
 Exemptions apply for trees which are dead and dangerous but clarification before any tree works is advised.
-An application may be required before undertaking works. (ii) At the time of writing Hillingdon Council website site confirms the presence of a TPO but it dates from before any of the surveyed trees were planted and as such none of the surveyed trees are therefore considered affected.
+An application may be required before undertaking works. (ii) At the time of writing Hillingdon Council website site confirms the presence of a TPO but it appears to protect only trees present in 1975 (and before). (iii) The site is not located within a designated Conservation Area.